 In 2001, due to the generosity of Gerald and Victoria Read and family, The Victoria Anne and Carlton Forrest Thornbury Entertainment Pavilion was added.
 Through a generous contribution from the Hackett Family Foundation, The Hackett Family Pavilion was added in 2011.
 New ceiling fans were installed in the theatre in 2013 to ensure the comfort of patrons during performances.

-2018 marks Porthouse Theatre’s 50th Anniversary Season.
-A Capital Campaign with a projected total cost of $1 million was launched in 2014 to provide expanded facilities and make Porthouse accessible for generations to come.
-With a generous lead donation of $250,000 from the Gregory Hackett Family Foundation, the campaign has created a new box office building, a sign wall, expanded restroom facilities, a new drainage system, better audience seating and an expanded and improved parking area.
-These new projects, funded by generous patron donations, have created a new and improved Porthouse Theatre that will shine brightly into the future.
+Porthouse reached its milestone 50th Anniversary in 2018 and simultaneously completed a $1 million capital campaign that provided expanded facilities and made Porthouse accessible for generations to come.
+With a generous lead donation of $250,000 from the Gregory Hackett Family Foundation, the campaign created a new box office building, a sign wall, expanded restroom facilities, a new drainage system, and an expanded and improved parking area.

 Porthouse's Past Seasons

-Porthouse has provided professional theatrical entertainment for Northeast Ohio audiences for nearly 50 years.
+Porthouse has provided professional theatrical entertainment for Northeast Ohio audiences for more than 50 years.